 Wellies – essential

 The second obvious necessity is wellies… and do make sure they don’t have holes in them before you get to the festival, otherwise you are going to end up paying an arm and a leg for a pair at the festival.
-If it is your child that needs a pair then you’ll be lucky to even find a pair in their size.
-Little Stomper do a lovely range of kid’s wellies and some incredibly funky footwear, and it’s run by the lovely Claire, one of our festival-reviewer mums.
+If it is your child that needs a them you’ll be lucky to even find a pair in their size.
+Take a look at the kids wellies available on Amazon, there are some great designs.

 Pay attention to how deep the mud and puddles are for your toddler – I have seen many poor little ones in mud so deep it goes right over the tops of their tiny wellies!